Zex1710/Zex1710/README.md

-- 👋 Hi, I’m @Zex1710
+- 👋 Hi, I’m Zakwan
-- 👀 I’m interested in website development
+- 👀 I’m interested in networking field
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning computer science in networking

 <!---
 Zex1710/Zex1710 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.